YarekTyshchenko/PMMGBeautifier/README.md

 * Open `about:debugging` in Firefox
 * Select `Load Temporary Add-on` and select the `manifest.json` from this repo
 * that's it

+## Deployment and Publishing

+The extension is automatically built and deployed via Circle CI, but only on branches `ci` and `master` (and published only on `master`).
+Setup so we can debug CI builds correctly.